audungk/coding-standards/objc/README.md

 ## Architecture

-Objective-C is a highly verbose language and the designpatterns can sometimes lead to very loosely coupled code based on NSNotificationCenter, or very tightly coupled code with massive view controllers caused by under-modularization.
-Using dot-notation for properties and brackets for messaging can give hints that your code is too loosely coupled and you are violating [the law of Demeter](http://haacked.com/archive/2009/07/14/law-of-demeter-dot-counting.aspx/).
-You are free to choose the architecture that suits your style and the projects demands, but you are strongly encouraged to strive for high readability and clearity in the code you produce for VG.
+Objective-C is a highly verbose language and the design patterns can sometimes lead to very loosely coupled code based on NSNotificationCenter, or very tightly coupled code with massive view controllers caused by under-modularization.
+Ideally, keep your architecture as simple and close to regular MVC as possible, but consider refactoring classes once they exceed 400 lines.

+Counting dots and brackets can give hints that you are violating [the law of Demeter](http://haacked.com/archive/2009/07/14/law-of-demeter-dot-counting.aspx/).
+While there aren't any direct correlation between number of dots/brackets and code quality, object oriented code, following [SOLID]() principles are known to produce fewer bugs and more often of higher quality.

+## Storyboards

+As much of your views as possible should be set up in storyboards, using segues, autolayout, IB_DESIGNABLE and other modern UI technologies available in XCode.
+Building views in xibs and storyboards eases collaboration between developers and designers, and is prefererred to building views in code.

 ## Xcode project